Back to CBE Guide

 The True Cost of a High School Credit

 Most families never think about how much a single high school credit actually costs — because taxpayers cover it.
-But understanding the economics helps explain why Credit by Exam is the smartest option for motivated students.
+But understanding the economics helps explain why Credit by Examination (CBE) is the smartest option for motivated students.

 💰 Cost Comparison